ammar0466/nomachine-updater/README.md

 # Nomachine-updater
-Bash script to get check new version of no machine and download deb package
+Bash script to check new version of no machine and download deb package.

-At 1st run it will generate noMachineLatest.txt file for future version reference if it not exist
+At 1st run it will generate noMachineLatest.txt file for future version reference if it not exist.

 # Usage :
 sh nomachine_updater.sh